checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 {{</info >}}

 ## Getting started
-Playwright test is currently only available on the latest runtime, 2022.02.
+Playwright Test is currently only available on the latest runtime, 2022.02.

 A simple Playwright Test script would look like this: